- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Thank you for choosing Cheyenne Eye Clinic for your eye care needs.
 At Cheyenne Eye Clinic, we don’t just have patients, we have families.
 We are pleased to be able to provide you and your family with quality medical care and personalized service.

-Cheyenne Eye Clinic is a professional corporation of four medical doctors trained in the specialty of ophthalmology and certified by the American Board of Ophthalmology.
+Cheyenne Eye Clinic is a professional corporation of five medical doctors trained in the specialty of ophthalmology and certified by the American Board of Ophthalmology.
 Ophthalmology is the branch of medicine that deals with the anatomy, physiology and diseases of the eye.
 Each of our physicians also has additional training in one or more ophthalmic subspecialty(s).
 In addition, our certified technicians and staff receive ongoing training to assure you expert care in all aspects of your exam.

 We take pride in our staff and facilities and will do our very best to provide you with quality eye care and service.
 We welcome patients seeking routine eye exams and those with serious eye problems.
 We always welcome new patients and appreciate your referrals.